-I often hear from accountants how they don’t always feel like they get the most out of their efforts.
-Many are past ‘chamber after-hours’ and want more interactions that generate meaningful results.
+I often hear from accountants how they don’t always feel like they get the most out of their networking efforts.
+Many are beyond ‘chamber after-hours’ and want more interactions that generate meaningful results.
 Strong referral relationships always start with a solid foundation.
 Building these relationships require proactive efforts; you must spend time outside of the office getting to know your potential sources.
 Once you have a good foundation, you must be strategic about how you can each get meaningful results from your efforts.
 This is where great referral relationships are born.

 Networking events are a great way to meet new referral sources and prospects or nurture existing prospects, and the warm summer months are ripe with opportunity.
 Here are some ideas to get you started.